Compound Statement In Symbolic Form

 Beyond Basic Connectives: More Complex Compound Statements

 While the five basic connectives provide a solid foundation, other logical operations can be expressed using combinations of these connectives.
-For example, the exclusive or (XOR), represented by ⊕, means "either P or Q, but not both."
+Here's one way to look at it: the exclusive or (XOR), represented by ⊕, means "either P or Q, but not both."
 It can be expressed as: P ⊕ Q ≡ (P ∨ Q) ∧ ¬(P ∧ Q).

 Applications of Compound Statements: